AxlRocket/GodotSharpInstaller/README.md

 ## About

 The app is accessible in the system tray.
-By double click it you can access the main form app and "install" or "uninstall" all the versions you want
+By double click the system tray icon you can access the main form app and "install" or "uninstall" all the versions you want

+In the main form app :

 If you want the app to be started with window don't forget to check the option in the "options" menu